 The feeling of a presence is a natural function that can be triggered through epilepsy, but that doesn’t make it an epileptic phenomena, and can’t be explained only in terms of the lesions that provoke epileptic events.
 Its the foundation for spiritual sentiments that widen our cognitive strategies and refine our behaviors.
 Its part of our evolutionary heritage.
 However, not all people are equally prone to either the sense of a presence, or the urge to pray.
 According to Persinger’s normative data (based on questionnaires that asked about the sense of a presence, among other things), about 1/3 of the population won’t feel such presences (and probably not feel drawn to prayer), 1/3 will feel them once in a while, and 1/3 will feel them often.
 Epileptics and mystics are both at the extreme end of this spectrum, but for very different reasons.

 As a final note, here are references for 27 papers on the Sensed Presence that Persinger published Prior to Blanke’s (et al.) fascinating experiment.
-Each is linked to it’s abstract.
+Each has a link to it’s abstract.

 Kevin S. Saroka, Michael A. Persinger Potential production of Hughlings Jackson’s “parasitic consciousness” by physiologically-patterned weak transcerebral magnetic fields: QEEG and source localization Epilepsy & Behavior 27 (2013) 220–224